 Gardens in warm areas (zones 8 and up) hit their stride when northern gardens start winding down.
 You've had to listen to garden chatter all summer, while the sun baked down on your soil.
 Fall is your optimal gardening season and it can stretch all the way into spring.
 Your cool season is still a few months away, but give some thought to succession planting and filling in the gaps, as the tender crops fade.
 The lists collected here are planting dates and schedules provided by Cooperative Extensions from various states.
 Get your seeds and seedlings ready to go.

 04 of 05

-If you've had enough of gardening for one year (is that possible) you might still want to seed a cover crop, or green manure.
+If you've had enough of gardening for one year (is that possible) you might still want to seed a cover crop or green manure.
 These ground covers will add nutrients to the soil, prevent erosion and the spread of weeds and, when they are turned under in the spring, become instant compost.
 Some will cover your garden in as little as 30 days.Continue to 5 of 5 below.

 05 of 05

 Even when the temperature dips below freezing, you can still be planting seeds.
 After all, many plants seed themselves over winter.
 Winter sowing is a technique attributed to Trudi Davidoff, a clever gardener who had more seeds than she had space for inside.
-It doesn't work for every vegetable, but it's a brilliant idea for vegetables (and flowers) than need a chilling period.
+It doesn't work for every vegetable, but it's a brilliant idea for vegetables (and flowers) that need a chilling period.